-- 1.1 This policy takes immediate effect.
-Any determinations or decisions made under previous policies relating to academic integrity remain in place.
-When reviewing past decisions in relation to academic integrity case a determination should be made about the appropriate classification of the previous decision(s) when reviewed in the light of this policy.
-If any clarification is required in relation to this guidance on past decisions, the Dean of Learning and Teaching should be consulted. - 1.2 The University values the prior learning experiences of its student body.
+- 1.1 The University values the prior learning experiences of its student body.
 It recognises that one outcome of this diversity of experience may be that academic integrity and associated skills are unfamiliar to some students.
 Academic integrity is concerned with the ethical code that applies to the standards by which the academic community operates.
-It represents the values of honesty, fairness and respect for others.
-While this encompasses the expectation that students will not cheat in assessments nor deliberately try to mislead examiners and assessors, it is just as important to emphasise the positive role that academic integrity plays in each student's intellectual and professional development and in their successful transition to graduate employment and future careers.
+It represents the values of honesty, fairness, and respect for others.
+While this encompasses the expectation that students will not cheat in assessments nor deliberately try to mislead examiners and assessors, it is just as important to emphasise the positive role that academic integrity plays in each student's intellectual and professional development, and in their successful transition to graduate employment and future careers.
 The University is committed to supporting students as they develop their awareness and abilities in this area, and to providing opportunities for reflection and development throughout this process.
-It aims to foster a learning environment which produces students who embrace academic integrity, understand that they must produce their own work, are able to acknowledge explicitly any material that has been included from other sources or legitimate collaboration, and to present their own findings, conclusions or data based on appropriate and ethical practice. - 1.3 There are conventions of academic practice, such as established referencing and citation protocols, which both display and ensure academic integrity.
-The acquisition of relevant study skills such as effective note-taking, ability to critically evaluate other writers' theories and concepts and presentation skills, will help students to understand these conventions.
+It aims to foster a learning environment which produces students who embrace academic integrity, understand that they must produce their own work, are able to acknowledge explicitly any material that has been included from other sources or legitimate collaboration, and to present their own findings, conclusions or data based on appropriate and ethical practice. - 1.2 There are conventions of academic practice, such as established referencing and citation protocols, which both display and ensure academic integrity.
+The acquisition of relevant study skills such as effective note-taking, ability to critically evaluate other writers' theories and concepts, and presentation skills, will help students to understand these conventions.
 Failure to adhere to these conventions can result in poor academic practice or, if there is a clear intention to deceive examiners and assessors, to unfair and/or dishonest academic practice.
-The policy sets out the penalties that will be applied where academic misconduct has been established. - 1.4 There are five categories of academic misconduct.
-Categories A and B are distinct from Categories C-E. Categories A and B are determined by the academic judgement of the marker/assessor and cover practice where there has been failure, due to lack of academic ability or understanding, to observe the expected standards associated with academic integrity when undertaking academic work.
-Category C captures first offences in which dishonesty can be assumed, but intent to deceive cannot be established because there has been no prior warning.
+This policy sets out the penalties that will be applied where academic misconduct has been established. - 1.3 There are five categories of academic misconduct.
+Categories A and B are distinct from Categories C to E. Categories A and B are determined by the academic judgement of the marker/assessor and cover practice where there has been failure, due to lack of academic ability or understanding, to observe the expected standards associated with academic integrity when undertaking academic work.
+Category C captures first offences in which dishonesty can be assumed, but intent to deceive cannot be established because there has been no prior warning given to the student.
 Category D covers misconduct when intent to deceive is apparent because a prior warning has been given.
 Category E covers misconduct after two prior warnings have been given, as well as inherently dishonest acts where a student intends to gain an advantage over other students by wilfully seeking to deceive assessors and/or examiners.
 Such acts are often but not always premeditated and would include offences subsequent to a prior written warning of academic malpractice.